 Sigma Theta Tau is the international honor society of nursing.
 The UMass Boston chapter, Theta Alpha, is one of many throughout the nation.
-Sigma Theta Tau sponsors educational programs, exhibits and publishes the professional journal the Journal of Nursing Scholarship, and a newsletter.
+Sigma Theta Tau sponsors educational programs, exhibits, and publishes the professional journal the Journal of Nursing Scholarship, and a newsletter.
 The purposes of Sigma Theta Tau are:

-- 7. Recognition of superior scholarship and leadership through awards and research grants. - 8.
-Promotion of high professional standards & commitment to ideals and purposes of nursing. - 9.
-Encouragement of creative work. - 10.
-Eligibility requirements can be found on the organization's website and CNHS website.
+- Recognition of superior scholarship and leadership through awards and research grants. - Promotion of high professional standards & commitment to ideals and purposes of nursing. - Encouragement of creative work. - Eligibility requirements can be found on the organization's website and MCNHS website.

 The local chapter invites student participation in its scholarship and service activities and encourages inquiries about membership.
 Refer to the MCNHS website for organizational information and membership procedures.
 Early each spring, students are notified of their eligibility to join.
 Completed applications and endorsements, and related scholarship applications, should be submitted as stipulated on the forms or website.
 The MCNHS Induction Ceremony of new Sigma Theta Tau members occurs each spring.
-Please also direct questions to your faculty advisor.
+Please also direct questions to your faculty advisor or the Sigma Theta chapter Chair, Dr. Judith Pare.